SilkRose/Pony/stories/chaotic-crush/chaotic-crush.md

 "I feel different around Fluttershy and I must know why."

-Twilight paused and put down her book.
+Twilight pauses and puts down her book.
 "How exactly do you feel different?
 I need details to be able to help."

 "I don't ever want to leave her side.
 Well, more than I usually do.
 I want to hold her hoof.
 I want to hug her and not let go.
 I feel all wobbly inside around her."